 To date, LPL has designed and manufactured five engines; production of three of them were accomplished via additive manufacturing with the help of USC’s Center of Advanced Manufacturing and several companies.
-During engine development, our team strictly follow industry standards for each phase of the development from beginning to end.
-Designing, manufacturing, testing and analyzing data at such a level, ensures the life cycles of our engines provide a professional learning experience, independent from the end results.
+During engine development, our team strictly followed industry standards for each phase of the development from beginning to end.
+Designing, manufacturing, testing and analyzing data at such a level ensures the life cycles of our engines; and, provide a professional learning experience, independent from the end results.

 LPL has had three operational test stands: Hydra, Prometheus, and the Water Flow Test Stand (WFTS).
 Each of these stands is put through a rigorous testing campaign before they are qualified for full operation.
 The testing campaign for each system is similar in that they all go through basic proof, leak, and cold-flow testing to ensure that the system can operate at its intended pressure with no leaks during normal flow operations.
 Once our systems are ready and qualified for hot-fire (static) testing, the team heads out to the Mojave Desert to Friends of Amateur Rocketry (FAR) or the Reaction Research Society (RRS) to ignite our engines and igniters.